minoritynarratives/philippine_periodicals/README.md

 # Philippine Periodicals
 This repository contains the raw .txt files of English, Filipino, and Spanish periodicals from 1877 to 1973.
+Titles found on the top and bottom of each page were excised from the raw files, while diacritics were removed from the English and Filipino subcorpora.
 Parts of this collection can be found on https://repository.mainlib.upd.edu.ph/.

 The files are listed below, followed by their language (English/Filipino/Spanish) and time period (SCP = Spanish Colonial Period (1877-10 December 1898);